July 12, 2018

-These are sweet words from someone who started her first business — a cupcake delivery shop — when she was a junior at Business Careers High School in San Antonio.
-The shop, called Kate’s Cakes, was a cottage food business run entirely from the kitchen of Bloch’s parents’ house.
+These are sweet words from someone who started her first business – a cupcake delivery shop – when she was a junior at Business Careers High School in San Antonio.
+She ran the food business, called Kate’s Cakes, entirely from her parents’ kitchen.
 Bloch managed all operations for one year before the business closed.

 So how did St. Mary’s fit into her entrepreneurial vision?

-Bloch has since excelled at St. Mary’s, also discovering a home away from home.
+Bloch has excelled at St. Mary’s, discovering a home away from home.